WebicityBrowser/Webicity/README.md

 Webicity is a simple web browser that I am working on (it is unfinished).

-Switch to the "ribbon" branch for the last working version.
-I have a habit of not working on projects for a long time and then rewriting them, so it's been a long time since there was a working version of Webicity.

 Webicity consists of multiple components:
 *   Webicity browser: A graphical UI for Webicity, so that users can actually use Webicity.
 *   Webicity: Responsible for rendering content.